dcsobral/seedGen/README.md

   - `speadsheet.sh`: Saves various analysis as a csv file
   - `highlight.sh`: Highlights words (seeds) from stdin (use: `allSorts.sh | highlight seedName`);
   - `tops.sh`: Highlights words in the last line (use: `tops.sh allSorts.sh`);
+  - `special.sh`: Select special list (example: `special.sh -top5.txt allSorts.sh`);
 * Evaluating seed:
   - `prefabRules.sh`: Shows prefab distribution by rule;
-  - `interestingPrefabs.sh`: Shows insteresting prefabs on a preview;
+  - `listSpecials.sh`: Shows insteresting prefabs on a preview;
+  - `missingPrefabs.sh`: Shows what prefabs are missing, optionally filtered by special list;
-  - `interesting.txt`: List of prefabs deemed "interesting".
+  - `special/special.txt`: List of prefabs deemed "interesting".
+Other lists can be found on the same folder.

 There's more in here, some used by the above scripts, others used by me for more arcane purposes.
 Some, in fact, I no longer have use for at all.
 There's also `bash_completion.sh` which adds, you guessed it, bash completion for the stuff I use the most.
+Completions can be particularly useful for commands that take prefab names or special list as a parameter.

 Special prefabs come in many different types.
 By default, it includes all tier 4 and 5 prefabs plus traders.
 It can be changed by setting SPECIAL to one of the included categories (check `special/` folder).
 You can point to your own separately maintained list of special prefabs with the `SPECIAL_FOLDER`, which is where files mentioned by `SPECIAL` will be looked for.
+One can also use `special.sh` to pick a special file to use from the special folder, and both `listSpecials.sh` and `missingPrefabs.sh` accept an optional parameter with the special list to use, from the special folder.

 Many of these scripts rely on an environment variable called `F7D2D`.
 You have to assign it to the path to the folder where 7 Days to Die Server is installed.
 It does work with mods -- in fact, it was created to be used with Ravenhearst, though it doesn't depend on that.
-The list of interesting prefabs, however, does include Ravenhearst-specific prefabs, and would need to be adjusted for other mods.
-It will work fine with vanilla, since RH includes all of vanilla's prefabs.

 This should work to point to 7 Days to Die Server for most people: